 We are seeing more positive outcomes than not, but sometimes we have to check our own DCOM indicators to ensure we are focusing on the right things to ensure high performance.

 So, what have we learned?

 Companies need to double-down efforts to ensure employees understand the what and why of their roles and duties during times of uncertainty and work-from-anywhere.
 In other words, the need for frequent communication about Direction is not only wanted, but desperately needed.
 Employees also want leaders to display humanity, including frequent check-ins and feedback to keep everyone on track and focused on what truly matters during the constant change and the “unknown.”
 Even when our working lives are thrown off track, we still find ways to keep going and stay motivated through all the turmoil.
 Ultimately, it’s up to leaders to maintain or rejuvenate that motivation, so that—even after the pandemic has passed us by—high performance can be continued.

 It is through scientific assessments like this survey that leaders can get an honest look at the pros and cons of working from anywhere.
 This data allows us to refine strategies and tactics toward maintaining high performance in any condition, whether in the office, or the floor of your living room.
 The rules are the same; it’s just the playing field that’s shifted.

-Jessica Miller is ALULA's Director of Creative and Administrative Services and was responsible for executing the DCOM survey, analyzing the data, and reporting the results.
+Jessica Miller is ALULA's Director Offer Strategy and Execution and was responsible for executing the DCOM survey, analyzing the data, and reporting the results.

 DCOM® is a registered servicemark of CLG (dba ALULA).